-In a study published in Journal of Nutrition, researchers at the University of Connecticut report that eating low-fat yogurt before meal can reduce inflammation after meal and markers of endotoxin exposure in healthy premenopausal women.
+In a study published in the Journal of Nutrition, researchers at the University of Connecticut report that eating low-fat yogurt before meal can reduce inflammation after meal and markers of endotoxin exposure in healthy premenopausal women.
 Thus, premeal yogurt consumption could be a way to prevent postmeal dysmetabolism and decrease the risk of certain diseases.

 Epidemiologic studies suggest that postprandial dysmetabolism, a postprandial (postmeal) state characterized by abnormal metabolism of glucose and lipids, is associated with increased inflammation, endothelial dysfunction, decreased fibrinolysis, plaque instability, and cardiac events.